Cliffaldinho/Bank-System/README.md

 Surface level is where html, javascript, jsps are stored.

-To install: Place the provided "bankSystem" folder inside your Tomcat directory, in its "webapps" folder.
+To install: Place the war file inside your Tomcat directory, in its "webapps" folder.
+Start Tomcat.
+Go to the webpage http://localhost:8080/Bank-System/index.jsp.

-To log in: To gain full access to system features, use the username "b111" and the password "password".
-For regular access, use "f111" and "password".
+To log in: all user ids are b1, b2, b3, b4 etc. All passwords are "password".
+Passwords can be changed.

-To navigate the main page: "Incidents" displays a list of incidents, "Report" allows you to make a new incident, and "Roles" shows all the current users.
+To navigate the main page: "Incidents" displays a list of incidents, "Report" allows you to make a new incident, "Roles" shows all the current users, and "Statistics" show all analytics.

-From these pages, all of our use cases listed on our assessment submission sheet are doable.
+From these pages, all of our use cases, and features, listed in our design document are doable.
 Additionally, once new users have been created or existing ones have been modified, you will be able to log out of the system and log in using these new accounts.

-Note that some tasks are only available to users with the "branch manager" role, and will require an account with such permissions, such as the aforementioned "b111".
+Note that some tasks are only available to users with the "branch manager" role, and will require an account with such permissions, such as the aforementioned "b4".

-Unfortunately, we were unable to integrate incident updating or risk management in time for submission, so once an incident has been made, it can be analyzed, and the staff assigned to it can be changed, but the actual properties of the incident cannot.
+We coded sql tables, however we were unable to make the database function.
+Hence our data is stored in the DAOs.